HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 [Tachyons](https://tachyons.io/) was the first such framework that I learned about.
 It has a lot of overlap with Theme UI, both in its motivation and in its history: Its creator, Adam Morse, is a long-term collaborator of Brent Jackson.
-Like Theme UI, it describes itself as a constraint-based framework, and it's driven by a theme file in which you define your design tokens.
+Like Theme UI, Tachyons describes itself as a constraint-based framework, and it's driven by a theme file in which you define your design tokens.

 ```js